-2. Remove sawdust from the track roller housings and lubricate the felt track wiper every twenty-five hours of operation.

-Remove the track roller housing covers and brush any sawdust buildup from the housings.

-Clean and lubricate the felt track wipers.
-Unbolt the middle track cover, remove from the sawmill and remove any sawdust buildup.
+- Remove sawdust from the track roller housings and lubricate the felt track wiper every 25 hours of operation. - Remove the track roller housing covers and brush any sawdust buildup from the housings. - 5.
+Clean and lubricate the felt track wipers. - 1).
+Unbolt the track covers, remove from the sawmill, and remove any sawdust buildup. - 2).
 Soak the felt wiper with Dexron III transmission fluid.